gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 At the end, let us return to the beginning.

-The story opens with a name — Akaki Akakiyeviç Başmaçkin — given reluctantly, by default, because nothing better was available.
+The story opens with a name, Akaki Akakiyeviç Başmaçkin, given reluctantly, by default, because nothing better was available.

 A man named after footwear,